DuxVictorum/learnshell/learnawk/notes-01.md

 You can use `$0` to signify the entire record / line.

 ## Summary of Commands in AWK
 Awk does not have very many commands.
-That makes it easier for you!
+That makes it easier for you to learn them!
 Here is a complete list (usable in either the 'pattern' or 'action' side):
 - if (conditional)
 - while (conditional)
 - for (expression / conditional / expression)